viamrobotics/docs/docs/tutorials/try-viam-color-detection.md

 {{< figure src="../img/try-viam-color-detection/vision-service-tab.png" width="700px" alt="Screenshot from the Viam app showing the Vision service panel.
 The panel has an empty “Attributes” section with an empty line numbered, 1.
 On the upper right side there is a trash bin icon." title="Vision service panel displaying an empty Attributes section." >}}

-Duplicate the following configuration into the attributes of your rover’s vision service.
+Copy the following configuration into the attributes of your rover’s vision service.

 ```json-viam
 {